getindiekit/indiekit/docs/plugins/api/add-syndicator.md

   `checked`
   : A boolean indicating whether this syndicator should be enabled by default in Micropub clients.

+  `error`
+  : Information about any configuration errors.
+This will be shown in Indiekit’s interface.

   `service`
   : An object containing information about the third-party service.